 On arrival at the Port Arthur historical site there is a large Visitor Centre to help you with everything you need during your visit.
 You can purchase your tour tickets here, browse the gift shop or eat at the restaurant.
 If you are like us and arrived not too long after the 9:00am opening time, expect there to be a lineup for tickets.

-At the time of writing (Jan 2019), tickets are $39AUD for adults, $17AUD children from 7-17, $32 for concession holders and children under 7 free.
-There is also a family ticket for $99 for two adults and up to six children.
+At the time of last update (April 2022), tickets are $45AUD for adults, $20AUD children from 7-17, $36 for concession holders and children under 7 free.
 All tickets are valid for two consecutive days, so bear that in mind if you are staying nearby.

 At the point of entry you will be given a time for your guided walk and your boat tour, both of which are included in the entrance fee.